ShiYinyou/Leetcode/README.md

 └── biweekly
 ```

-All program files will be written in `.ipynb` files.
+Use the leetcode extensions in VScode to generate the code files.

 ## For basic_algotithm